zemo20/UdacityLogsProject/README.md

 5-run this command to login to your machine : vagrant ssh

-6-run these commands to access the vagrant folder which is shared between
+6-run these commands to access the vagrant folder which is shared between your computer and your vm

+-cd ..

+-cd ..

+-cd vagrant

 7-Run this command to seed the database : psql -d news -f newsdata.sql